-We believe that the foregoing affidavit provided adequate grounds to believe that the jurors' references to appellant's failure to testify could have: (i) amounted to a discussion by the jurors; or (ii) been used as a circumstance against him such that a hearing on the motion was required.
-Therefore, appellant's first point of error is sustained, and we need not address his second point of error challenging the denial of his motion for new trial.
+The foregoing affidavit provided adequate grounds to believe that the jurors' references to appellant's failure to testify could have: (i) amounted to a discussion by the jurors; or (ii) been used as a circumstance against him such that a hearing on the motion was required.
+Therefore, appellant's first point of error should be sustained, and therefore need not address his second point of error challenging the denial of his motion for new trial.